AdKats/AdKats/extensions/LRT-README.md

         <li>If a player is punished they are set under trigger enforcement, and will be slain for invalid loadout of any kind.</li>
         <li>If a player was reported, their reputation non-positive, they are set under trigger enforcement and will be slain for invalid loadout of any kind.
 If they are slain due to a report, the report is automatically accepted.</li>
         <li>If a player has more than X infraction points they are set under trigger enforcement and will be slain for invalid loadout.</li>
+        <li>If none of the above checks are hit, they are set under spawn enforcement.</li>
     </ul>
 </p>
 <h4>Informing and Acting</h4>